 - Did he turn out the way you thought he was?
 Or did he turn out to be someone entirely different?

 - What changed in your relationship that it became a harmful/toxic relationship?

-- List his qualities you only saw afterwards that was toxic to the relationship?
+- List his qualities you only saw afterwards he was toxic to the relationship.